 Just as your child is unique, each case is unique.
-The Court will look at all factors to decide what is in the best interests of the children.
+The Charlotte courts will look at all factors to decide what is in the best interests of the children.
 It is the legal determination, either by agreement of the parents or by order of the court, for where and how minor children will be raised.
-If the parties are not able to reach a settlement, the issue of child custody will be heard by one of our Family Court Judges, who will determine and decide child custody.
+If the parties are not able to reach a settlement, the issue of child custody will be heard by one of our Family Court Judges, who will determine and decide child custody in Charlotte.

 To that end, almost any topic can be relevant to determine child custody, including:

 - All information about both parents and their homes